At 11:00 AM, the center of Hurricane Fiona was located

 from the center.

-time.
-The disturbance is forecast to move west-northwestward across
+disturbance is forecast to move west-northwestward across the

-Windward Islands, northern Venezuela, and the ABC island chain
+Venezuela, northeastern Colombia, and the ABC island chain later

 - Formation chance through 48 hours…high…70 percent.